fllstx/job-skill-assessment/quizzes/angular/angular-quiz.md

 - [ ] The ? is shorthand for the async pipe.
 The job value must be an Observable.
 - [ ] It is using the safe navigation operator (?) on the job field.
 If the job field is undefined, the access to the bossName will be ignored and no error will occur.
-- [ ] There is an error in the template syntax.
+- [checked ] There is an error in the template syntax.
 The ? is not valid here.
 - [ ] It is diplaying the job value if it has one; otherwise it is displaying the bossName.

 ### What are the HostListener decorators and the HostBinding decorator doing in this directive?